Two experienced stars explain how to create value for buyers

 Successful buyers’ agents have a plan to demonstrate their expertise and value in a way that establishes trust and rapport.
 And they skillfully execute that plan.

-Costa, a 19-year real estate veteran with RE/MAX Executive in Modesto, California, and Brian Teyssier, a Hall of Fame and Chairman’s Club member with RE/MAX Advanced Realtors in Pittsburgh, examined the process of serving buyers at an energized 2017 R4 panel discussion called “How to Be the Buyers’ Agent Clients Love.”
+Costa, a 20-year real estate veteran with RE/MAX Executive in Modesto, California, and Brian Teyssier, a Hall of Fame and Chairman’s Club member with RE/MAX Advanced Realtors in Pittsburgh, examined the process of serving buyers at a recent panel discussion called “How to Be the Buyers’ Agent Clients Love.”

 These five keys emerged: